-B. Infrastruc B. Infrastructure Evaluation and Success Criteria
+Infrastructu Infrastructure Evaluation and Success Criteria

 Deliverable Monitoring and Evaluation Success Criteria

 (from and Process(es)

 above)

-III.B.1.
-Staff will monitor the purchase and implementation and complete an inventory checklist for assurance.
-Admin and Tech Specialist will observe and support technology use.
-Minimal technology issues based on ITS Tickets.
-Increase in performance rates.
+B.1.
+N/A N/A

-III.B.2.
+B.2.

-III.B.3.
+B.3.

-III.B.4.
+B.4.

-Additionally, if the district intends to use any portion of the DCP allocation for the technology and infrastructure needs area B, ss.1011.62(12)(b), F.S., requires districts to submit a third-party evaluation of the results of the district's technology inventory and infrastructure needs.
+Additionally, if the district intends to use any portion of the DCP allocation for the technology and infrastructure needs area B, s.1011.62(12)(b), F.S. requires districts to submit a third-party evaluation of the results of the district's technology inventory and infrastructure needs.
 Please describe the process used for the evaluation and submit the evaluation results with the DCP.